bloomen/transwarp/README.md

 task->schedule()
 ```
 which, if nothing else is specified, will run the task on the current thread.
-However, using the bult-in `parallel` executor the task can be pushed into a
+However, using the built-in `parallel` executor the task can be pushed into a
 thread pool and executed asynchronously:
 ```cpp
 tw::parallel executor{4};  // thread pool with 4 threads